 Santa Monica Civic Auditorium Eagles concert – June 21, 1973

 The Santa Monica Civic Auditorium Eagles concert in Santa Monica, CA was the evening of June 21, 1973.
 This concert was part of the Desperado tour, and David Blue opened the show for them.
-Glyn Johns had produced the Desperado album, and it would be their last album with Johns as the producer.
-The two...
+David Blue wrote 'Outlaw Man', which the Eagles performed.
+Glyn Johns had produced the Desperado album, and it would be their...
 Continue Reading →

 Eagles appearance on The Helen Reddy Show – aired July 12, 1973